Usage

 add

 Registers a binary for tracking with gogitup.
-The binary must already be installed via go install and must originate from a github.com module path.
+The binary must already be installed via go install.

 gogitup add <name>